k8guard/k8guard-start-from-here/CONTRIBUTING.md

 	git clone git@github.com:k8guard/k8guard-start-from-here.git
 	```

-Make your change. run it, make sure to test your changes in the provided minikube and docker-compose, and if possible write unit or intergation tests for it.
+Make your change. run it, make sure to test your changes in the provided minikube and docker-compose, and if possible write unit or integration tests for it.

 Write a good commit message, Push to your fork and submit a pull request.

-PRs will be reviewed in a couple days. if you have any quetions please contact the [authors](https://github.com/k8guard/k8guard-start-from-here/blob/master/AUTHORS.md) .
+PRs will be reviewed in a couple days. if you have any questions please contact the [authors](https://github.com/k8guard/k8guard-start-from-here/blob/master/AUTHORS.md) .

 If you would like your name to be added to the contributors, please add a row to AUTHORS.md file.